 Department of Culture Heritage and the Gaeltacht Survey COVID-19

-The Department of Culture, Heritage and the Gaeltacht is conducting a survey to evaluate the continuing impact of the Covid-19 crisis on the sectors supported by the Department and to better understand the on-going experience of organisations and individuals
+The Department of Media, Tourism, Arts, Culture, Sport and the Gaeltacht is conducting a survey to evaluate the continuing impact of the Covid-19 crisis on the sectors supported by the Department and to better understand the on-going experience of organisations and individuals

 impacted by the crisis.
 The information will help to inform the ongoing policy response of the Department to support the Arts, Culture, Heritage and Gaeltacht sectors during the COVID-19 pandemic.